-Purchase paperback on Createspace or Amazon.
+Purchase paperback on Amazon.

 For almost two hundred Corbenese years, Jack had haunted the Crescent.
 The Crescent was his paradise.
 The smell of desperation and the painted smiles.
 The empty people trading in their empty pleasures.
 He walked among them, unseen, in a place where people made it a point to never see anything.
 Yet, this is where all the masks come off.
 There was no pretension here.
 No illusions.
 No hope.
 And into this Boschian landscape she came, an angel in a bustier and borrowed heels, trying and failing to hide her celestial radiance.

 Every night, she came, and every night, he admired her from afar.
 How practiced was her fear, how convincing her timidity—every reluctant step, every shaking intake of breath, every flight from her would-be attackers.
 Other streetwalkers, johns, pimps, rapists—all of them looked at her and saw prey, practically licking their chops at the prospect of such a juicy little morsel.
 In fact, she was attracting more attention than a normal streetwalker would simply because, on some deep, instinctive level, the natives seemed to sense how much more alive she was than they would ever be.
 They sought her out, desiring to avail themselves of a little of her precious light, if only for a short while.
 Sometimes she would let them get near, even put their hands on her.
 But try as they might, they could never possess her.